inabhi9/uassign-ajax-file-explorer/README.md

 # Web Based File and Folder Browser
-Task is given my propertyguru for building a file and folder browser that will look and feel similar with the OS X Finder.
+Task is by propertyguru for building a file and folder browser that will look and feel similar with the OS X Finder.

 ## Features
 + Browse any directory (subject to read permission)
-+ Support unlimited nested directory
++ Support unlimited nested directories
-+ Download click to expand/collapse directory
++ Double click to expand/collapse directory
-+ Single click on arrow to expand/collapse directory
++ Single click on a arrow to expand/collapse directory
 + Directory loading indicator
 + Double click to download file